jeffreyvr/easy-liveblogs/readme.txt

 == Changelog ==

 = Unreleased =
+* Only enqueue scripts when liveblog is active on page.

 = 2.2.0, October 12th, 2022 =
 * Added filter hook (elb_entry_url) on entry url.